alex0112/prxs/ARCH.md

     ```
     xsub <channel name> | sed 's/p/P/g' | { grep -oP 'set-cookie: \K[^"]+' >> cookies.txt; cat; } | some-other-program
     ```

 - The above pipeline (which I totally tested and didn't just ask GPT3 to generate for me) capitalizes every 'p' character it finds, then looks for any set cookie headers and writes them to a file called "cookies.txt", then pipes the original request (with capital P's now) to a program named `some-other-program`.

-- It would be good to have a channel

 - A user should additionally be able to publish modified requests *back* to the TUI.
 Imagine a command called `xpub`:

     ```